Primary and Secondary

 While the public school options in the county are excellent, there are many private and parochial schools serving the children of Sumner County.
-Major prep schools include Pope John Paul II High School and K-12 Davidson Academy (planning a future move to Sumner County).
-CLICK HERE to see a comprehensive list of private schools in Sumner County.
+Pope John Paul II High School opened in August of 2002 and has grown to become the second largest prep school in the Nashville area.
+CLICK HERE to see a comprehensive list of local private schools.

 Universities and Colleges

 Volunteer State Community College

 One of the greatest resources in Sumner County is Volunteer State Community College.
 A public, two-year community college located in Gallatin, Volunteer State also has a full-service campus in Livingston, TN, at McGavock High School in Nashville, and classes are also offered at over 30 off-campus locations.

 Customized training programs are available for area businesses and industry through the Division of Continuing Education and Economic Development Business & Industry Institute.
 Staff work directly with companies to design and develop specialized workforce training at the business site, on the campus, or at other convenient locations.
 Businesses may utilize a comprehensive selction of servivces and facilities at the College including audio and video production services, skills assessments, large and small meeting rooms, library resources, Speakers Bureau, and computer labs.
 CLICK HERE for more information on these programs.